orangci/notes/src/this-website.md

 - It iterates over every note (located within `/src`) and adds it to the posts list in the main page.
 - It then copies `/template.html` for each post within `/src` and inserts the post content, title, date, and short description (used for metadata) into the correct places.

+**Features**:
+- Fully featured markdown with footnotes, tables, spoilers, and more.
+- Syntax highlighting for code blocks.
+- Live reloading via `dev.py`.
+- Viewcount on each post powered by [goatcounter](https://goatcounter.com).
+- The following metadata fields:
+    - `title`: The post title.
+    - `desc`: A short description of the post.
+Used for SEO/embeds.
+    - `date`: When the post was originally published.
+    - `edited` (optional): The date the post was last edited.
+    - `hidden` (optional): Whether or not to hide the post from the homepage post listing.

 ### Conclusion
 I rewrote both websites in the span of a day, which felt good.
+Later edit: many more features were added to notes.orangc.net over the span of the next week or two.

 - Both websites' **source code** are licensed under [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/).
 - Both websites' **contents** are licensed under [CC BY-SA 4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/).